The point

 As Hamilton’s colleague Shing-Tung Yau of Harvard University pointed out, these necks mark the spots where mathematicians should perform the “surgery” Thurston’s conjecture requires.
 (Mackenzie 2003)

 Now consider the Ricci flow and let the manifold evolve in accordance with it.
-If the manifold is simply connected (that is, if it is such that every loop can be shrunk to a point) , then Perelman proves that the Ricci flow, after perhaps some harmless surgeries, will eventually smooth out the extremes of curvature, giving a manifold with constant positive curvature homeomorphic to the originial manifold.
+If the manifold is simply connected (that is, if it is such that every loop can be shrunk to a point) , then Perelman proves that the Ricci flow, after perhaps some harmless surgeries, will eventually smooth out the extremes of curvature, giving a manifold with constant positive curvature homeomorphic to the original manifold.
 (O’Shea 191)

 & Sources